openrewrite/rewrite-docs/reference/building-openrewrite-from-source.md

 OpenRewrite is built with [Gradle](https://gradle.org/).
 It is not typically necessary to manually install Gradle, as invoking the `./gradlew` (Linux and Mac) or `gradlew.bat` (Windows) shell scripts will download the appropriate version of Gradle to your user directory.

-OpenRewrite requires several JDK versions to be installed on your system.
-If you are able to access [Adoptium](https://adoptium.net/), then Gradle will automatically download and install any needed JDKs which you may be missing.
-If your network configuration or security policies do not permit this, then you must manually install JDK versions 8, 11, and 17.
+OpenRewrite requires several JDK versions to be installed on your system to accommodate the rewrite-java-8, -11, 17 and -21 modules.
+If you wish to limit the JDKs required, follow the instructions in `IDE.properties.tmp` in the root of `openrewrite/rewrite`.

 {% hint style="danger" %}
 If you are developing on a Mac M1 or M2 you must install the Java 1.8 JDK manually (for example using [SDKMAN!](https://sdkman.io/)), as there is no matching JDK available on Adoptium.